ChristopherJamesN/sports-news-feed/README.md

   https://cra.link/deployment
 ```

-For future reference, the `-a` option for the `which` Lists all instances of executables found (instead of just the first one of each).
+For future reference, the `-a` option for the `which` command lists all instances of executables found (instead of just the first one of each).

 ```shell
  which -a node